Leibniz-HBI/smo-wiki/docs/Statistics.md

 ### Ecosystems:

 - Packages are a collection of R functions and compiled code, usually provided by the community.
-This work by others allows you to execute complex tasks with just a few lines of codes, as you profit from the shared effort by your fellow R coders.
+This work by others allows you to execute complex tasks with just a few lines of code, as you profit from the shared effort by your fellow R coders.
 - Packages are available at [CRAN](-https://cran.r-project.org/mirrors.html) and at the Github pages of the developers
 - For more advanced users, R has a rich ecosystem of functionalities to enable a smooth stringing of your data analysis workflow